mwilde345/KyloRenService/README.md

 * need 74AHCT125 or 74HCT125N converters and mini breadboard
 * wiring with the level shifting chip: https://learn.adafruit.com/neopixels-on-raspberry-pi/raspberry-pi-wiring
 * got afp on pi. now on mac do open afp:raspberrypi.local to mount remote fs

+show chris @vetco the project. via our email thread.